What does it mean to be a sunday school teacher?

 The purpose of a Sunday school teacher is to organize and supervise Sunday school and Bible study classes.
-They are usually hired by churches and are responsible for a number of tasks including developing curricula, assisting with fundraising events, and guiding children in educational activities.
-When most people hear “teacher”, they think of someone who helps people discover and learn.
-This is also part of your role as a Sunday school teacher for adults.
+They are usually hired by churches and are responsible for a number of tasks, such as developing curricula, assisting with fundraising events, and guiding children in educational activities.
+As a Sunday school teacher, you are responsible for helping your class discover, learn, and apply the Word of God.
+To do this effectively, you must be an enthusiastic student yourself and try out the Sunday School crafts and Bible games before the lesson.

-He exposed 8 qualities of a great Sunday school teacher that I believe are present in every great teacher.
-Green was a great Sunday School teacher because he was willing to be one and was willing to do whatever it took to make a difference in my life.
-And, perhaps most of all, he exhibited all the important qualities of a great Sunday school teacher, not because he had to, but because that's what he was.
-If you teach a Sunday School class for adults, know that your role is important both in the Kingdom and in the life of your local church.
+The late Dr. Howard Green exposed 8 qualities of a great Sunday school teacher that are present in every great teacher.
+These include being willing to be a teacher, doing whatever it takes to make a difference in students' lives, and exhibiting all the important qualities of a great Sunday school teacher.
+As a Sunday school teacher, you have an important role in both the Kingdom and in the life of your local church.

 Terence Wedgeworth